Lundeful/reusable-blazor-components/README.md

 # Reusable Blazor Components

 I made this project to test out how create reusable Blazor components in a way that give you the same experience as using the underlying component with full support for intellisense.
+It's based on the standard stand-alone WASM template.

 For simple html attributes then you can use [attribute splatting](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/splat-attributes-and-arbitrary-parameters?view=aspnetcore-8.0).
 Unfortunately this does not work on directives like `@bind-value`.
 If you manually take care of all the directives then you can splat the rest, but I didn't want to do that just to perhaps style something (simpler scenarios).